Common toad: Predators and parasites

 A parasitic fly, Lucilia bufonivora, attacks adult common toads.
-It lays its eggs on the toad's skin and when these hatch, the larvae crawl into the toad's nostrils and eat its flesh internally with lethal consequences.
+The fly lays its eggs on the toad's skin, and when they hatch, the larvae crawl into the toad's nostrils and eat its flesh from inside, with lethal consequences.
 The European fingernail clam (Sphaerium corneum) is unusual in that it can climb up water plants and move around on its muscular foot.
 It sometimes clings to the toe of a common toad and this is believed to be one of the means by which it disperses to new locations.